mmtk/mmtk-ruby/README.md

 ## Installation/build instructions

-Changes to Ruby core language are avaliable [under my fork here](https://github.com/angussidney/ruby), on the branch `ruby_2_7`.
-This is required for compatiability with the mmtk-ruby binding.
+Changes to Ruby core language are avaliable [under my fork here](https://github.com/angussidney/ruby), on the branch `third-party-heap-2-7-2`.
+These modifications are required for compatiability with the mmtk-ruby binding.
+An overview of the changes can be viewed using [this diff](https://github.com/ruby/ruby/compare/ruby_2_7...angussidney:third-party-heap-2-7-2).

-Build MMTk, then copy `libmmtk_ruby.so` to `repos/ruby`.
+To build a copy of MMTk Ruby:

 ```bash
 # Clone sources